Inspired by the Met, 'sleeping baddies' tackle medical debt at the Debt Gala's pajama party

 Debtors at Sunday evening's gala emphasized the need to fight health care inequalities baked into the system of medical debt.
 Philip Bjerknes, a longtime Brooklyn resident, said he incurred around $50,000 in hospital bills during a one-month institutionalization against his will after a suicide attempt.

-Wearing a Brook Brothers night gown from eBay, Bjerknes said medical debt can be very embarrassing and that he was “completely destabilized” by his experience.
+Wearing a Brooks Brothers night gown from eBay, Bjerknes said medical debt can be very embarrassing and that he was “completely destabilized” by his experience.

 “At the end of the day, the material support is what we need,” Bjerknes said.
 "To get to that with fun and fashion is awesome."